-Sick time for nonexempts.
-Nonexempts who call in sick and who don’t work from home may use their accrued time off.
-If they don’t have any accrued time left and they can’t borrow time, you need not pay them.
-If they work overtime during a week they’re out and use their accrued time off, don’t include that payment in their regular rates when calculating their overtime rates.
+Nap time!
+Employees who are nonexempt under the FLSA don’t have to be paid if they call in sick and don’t work from home.
+They may use their accrued time off, if they have any.
+Watch out: If they work overtime during a week they’re out and use their accrued time off, don’t include that payment in their regular rates when calculating their overtime rates.
 Reason: The payment is for idle time, which isn’t included in the regular rate calculation.

-ACHOO!
+TEMPERATURE RISING?
 The FLSA is only your starting point.
-Employers in California, Connecticut, the District of Columbia, Massachusetts, Oregon and Vermont have paid sick leave laws.
+You must also consider whether employees qualify for federal or state family and medical leave.
+In addition, employers in Arizona, California, Connecticut, the District of Columbia, Georgia, Massachusetts, New York, Oregon, Rhode Island, Vermont and Washington have paid sick leave laws.
 Many more municipalities have sick pay ordinances.
 Check your municipality’s website to see if you’re covered.
-And don’t forget theand any state laws; they may allow employees to take off to care for a sick child or spouse.